Rhodesian Bush War: Foreign involvement

 Both sides of the Cold War were involved in the Rhodesian Bush War.

 The Soviet Union supported ZIPRA and China supported ZANLA.
 Each group fought a separate war against the RSF, and the two groups sometimes fought against each other as well.

 The Soviet Union became involved in the Rhodesian Bush War to combat the push from the anti-communist West and to challenge the Chinese presence in the region.
 Soviet military technology quickly appeared in the Zimbabwean countryside and by 1979 ZIPRA were utilizing SAM weaponry to target Rhodesian civilian assets and Viscount aircraft.
 Just as they had done in various other African countries and conflicts, the Soviets supported opposition forces with weapons and training.
 Moscow also launched a propaganda campaign exaggerating British involvement in the conflict in order to boost support for intervention.
 The Soviets were large suppliers of munitions and training, but refused to directly enter the conflict.

 Notebooks taken from political officers attached to insurgent groups, as well as uniforms and weaponry from the Eastern bloc confirmed Russian and Chinese sponsorship and ideology.
-This was further substantiated by the apprehension of a KGB general by Rhodesian troops during the pre-emptive strike to the ZANLA operated base at “New Farm” at Chimoio, Mozambique in November 1977.
+This was further substantiated by the apprehension of a KGB general by Rhodesian troops during the pre-emptive strike to the ZANLA operated base at "New Farm" at Chimoio, Mozambique in November 1977.

-ZAPU’s strategy shifted to plans for conventional warfare in 1977–79, backed by Soviet logistical guidance and Cuban training of 6,000 ZIPRA in batches of 2,000 from 1977 onwards at Boma and Lupea (formerly Vila Luso) in eastern Angola.
+ZAPU's strategy shifted to plans for conventional warfare in 1977–79, backed by Soviet logistical guidance and Cuban training of 6,000 ZIPRA in batches of 2,000 from 1977 onwards at Boma and Lupea (formerly Vila Luso) in eastern Angola.

-Concurrently, the ZANU army, based principally in Mozambique, relied increasingly upon the People’s Republic of China, and Maoist strategies of mobilization and revolutionary warfare.
-By 1976, Ethiopia, Yugoslavia and Rumania were also offering more training facilities to ZANU.
+Concurrently, the ZANU army, based principally in Mozambique, relied increasingly upon the People's Republic of China, and Maoist strategies of mobilization and revolutionary warfare.
+By 1976, Ethiopia, Yugoslavia and Romania were also offering more training facilities to ZANU.

 During the war, Israel's government declared its support for Rhodesia and cultivated material ties.
 Israel gave Rhodesia the right to produce its own Uzis alongside material shipments.
 This resulted in the Uzi becoming standard in the Rhodesian army, police, and its white citizens.
 Helicopters provided by Israel to Rhodesia were also used in counter-insurgency operations.
 These counter-insurgency operations were based on Israeli tactics, as Israeli companies were used to construct a 500-mile belt of landmines along the border of Mozambique and Zambia.

 In the United States, a political alliance of segregationists and the nascent Religious Right spread propaganda supporting Rhodesia, helped to recruit Americans to join and fight in Rhodesia's military through magazines such as Soldier of Fortune, and unsuccessfully lobbied the United States government to officially recognise Rhodesia's sovereignty.